The Associative Property

 Be careful!
 Many students make the mistake of concluding that a set is associative by checking just a few examples.
 You CANNOT do this!
 To determine whether or not a set is associative, YOU MUST CHECK EVERY SINGLE COMBINATION OF 3 ELEMENTS, unless you have a good general argument for why all combinations will be associative or you have a good reason (such as the existence of an identity element) for limiting the number of cases you must check.
 (Notice that even when you have the existence of an identity element, you still have to check ALL the cases which do not include the identity element.)

-Now return to Blackboard to answer Group Lecture Questions 6: Associativity!
+Now return to Brightspace to answer Group Lecture Questions 6: Associativity!